Banuvathyrr/Coffee-Sales-Analysis-using-MS-Excel/README.md

 -  Sales column calculated by multiplying the Unit Price with Quantity Sold for each order.
 -  Formatted the Date column to the **'dd-mmm-yyyy'** format using Excel's **Custom date formatting**.
 -  Updated the Size column to display values with the unit **"kg"** using Excel's **Custom number formatting**.
+-  Utilized multiple **IF** conditions to update the **Coffee Type Name** and **Roast Type Name** columns.
+By using **nested IF statements** in Excel, the project ensures that each code in the Coffee Type and Roast Type columns is accurately translated into its corresponding descriptive name, enhancing data clarity and usability.

 ### Exploratory Data Analysis